hekar/blog/contents/articles/quality-code-reviews/index.md

 Of course, this does not mean individuals need not be talented and willing to learn, both at work and during their time outside of work.
 There is a degree of skill and grit required to produce the quality of software demanded by today's consumers.
 However, code reviews and being generally pleasurable are key assets.
 They contribute to quality just as much as technical abilities.
-Every developer has his or her own method of practicing their technical skills, but many fall into neglecting their soft skills.
+Every developer has his or her own method of practicing their technical skills, but they sometimes choose to ignore learning other practices that may be beneficial in their workplace.
+Sometimes it's useful to take a step back and work on improving daily tasks that may seem mundane, but are actually important to quality.
-Soft skills which are essential to making or breaking great teams and ultimately making or breaking great companies.